Byodo-in Temple

 Frequently Asked Questions

-Byodo-in Temple is located at 47-200 Kahekili Highway in Kaneohe, inside Valley of the Temples Memorial Park on Oahu's windward side.
+Byodo-In Temple is in Kaneohe inside Valley of the Temples Memorial Park at the foot of the Ko'olau Mountains.